 Low Down on Law is a program that Catherine conceived, designed, and implemented as a service to families of those with special needs.
-The program seeks to educate families about the law and help them to navigate the legal system so they can advocate on behalf of their family.
-The Down Syndrome Association and the Davey Law Group, P.A. co-present Low Down on Law events twice a year at the Church of the Good Shephard in Maitland, Florida.
+The program seeks to educate families about the law and help them to navigate the legal system so they can advocate on behalf of their families.
+The Down Syndrome Association of Central Florida and the Davey Law Group, P.A. co-present Low Down on Law events twice a year at the Church of the Good Shepherd in Maitland, Florida.

-During the past Low Down on Law events, the focus has been on providing information for families who have members with special needs and are discerning a guardianship or guardian advocacy for their child either now or shortly.
+During the past Low Down on Law events, the focus has been on providing information for families who have members with special needs and are discerning a guardianship, guardian advocacy, supported decision making and substituted decision making for their child either now or shortly.
 By attending this session, families can potentially save money in legal fees when they have the information they need to make the best decision for their family members.
-The program has also educated families about ABLE, Social Security Benefits and Medicaid Estate Recovery.
+The program has also educated families about ABLE, Social Security Benefits, Transistion Planning, and Medicaid Estate Recovery.

 The event is open to any family member caring for someone with intellectual or developmental disabilities, and the low registration fee covers the cost of food and beverage.